SSpzcee/Asunder-PHB/phb/md/Iwa Clans.md

 Chakra: 15
 Upkeep: X\*1.5 Rounded Up.
 Speed: 10

+Effect:
-Effect: X has a maximum of 4\.
+X has a maximum of 4 plus your ranks in One Mind, One Body.
 You may generate X number of Vestigial Limbs in any combination of either Arms, or Legs.
 These Vestigial Limbs are not dexterous enough to use Weapons in any manner, though they may still carry objects (if they are Arms, at least.).
 And you may, as a Speed 5 Action while this technique is active, choose to increase or decrease the number of Vestigial Limbs you possess, or outright change some or all from Arms to Legs, or vice versa.
 Changing your Upkeep accordingly.
 If X ever becomes 0, this technique ends.

-Arm: Every Vestigial Arm you have generated provides a \+1 bonus to Grappling rolls and Seal Speed Reductions.
+Arm: Every Vestigial Arm you have generated provides a \+1 bonus to Grappling rolls and Seal Speed Reductions
-Leg: Every Vestigial Leg you have generated provides a \+0.5 bonus to PDB and a 5% Movement bonus.
+Leg: Every Vestigial Leg you have generated provides a \+0.5 bonus to PDB and a 5\% Movement bonus

-Furthermore, if X is 2 or higher, you unlock a special Multi-Attack ability which functions similarly to Dual Wielding.
-This Multi-Attack ability can only be used with Unarmed and Combo Jutsus or basic Unarmed attacks.
-Divide the Final Speed of the Unarmed Taijutsu or basic attack performed by 1+X (Rounding up), these are the amount of instances of this attack you perform,  then combine the divided values again to find the Total Speed used for determining Defense Validation, and how far you're moved in IC.
-The target(s) only need to defend once against these attack, a successful defense means they avoid all instances.
-Should you hit with your attack, then you perform 1+X instances of that attack, using the divided Speed for the damage calculations of each instance.
-And applying that many wounds if applicable.
-However, any other effects of techniques used do not get applied more than once.
-Including Combo Counters.
-For example, if you had X=3 and used Pressure Palm, you would deal damage four times, using (21/4 \= 5.25 rounded up to 6\) Speed for the purpose of each instance's damage calculations, but you'd use (6\*4=24) For the Total Speed of how much you're moved in ICs, and for what defenses are valid against the attack.
-You'd then apply up to 4 wounds if you reach any thresholds in any damage instance.
-But you'd only apply the forced Stamina roll once, not four times.
-You may choose to use less Vestigial Limbs than your max available for the Multi-Attack, reducing the X value for dividing Speed and for determining the amount of attack instances as appropriate.
-Every rank in the Ability "One Mind, One Body" increases the maximum cap of X by 1 as the enhanced coordination between the Twins allows them to create and maintain more Vestigial Limbs for active use in combat.
+Furthermore, if X is 2 or higher, you unlock a special Multi-Attack ability.
+This Multi-Attack ability can only be used with basic Unarmed attacks and allows you, up to a max of X, to strike with 1 + X/2 basic attacks at once and behaves like Dual Wielding with the following changes:

+The speed (for damage purposes) for each attack is divided by the number of attacks.
+This attack has a \-1 accuracy penalty per attack that cannot be reduced by Ambidexterous The stamina cost is increased by 1/5th the cost of every extra attack rather then 1/3rd The opponent makes one defense action but rolls separetely for each individual attack The damage dice of the first attack is reduced by 30\% and every subsequent attack has its damage reduced by 10\% more then the previous.
+(40, 50, etc)
+The speed is increased by 2 per additional attack for IC purposes only

 ### **Tarensoma \- Assault of the Twin Demons**